-have identified particular threats and opportunities to act:
+We have identified particular threats and opportunities to act:

-Clearance and fragmentation of habitat reduces increases threats biodiversity, to rare endangered species and can impact soil and water quality.
+Clearance and fragmentation of habitat reduces biodiversity, increases threats to rare and endangered species and can impact soil and water quality.
 Where communities and agriculture border native vegetation, we can expect further impacts.